rubeniskov/traverse-json/HEADER.md

 ## Motivation

-Many time I've encontered with the difficult task of mutate a object with nested properties by filtering properties using a single function, so a `traverse-json` solves this using multiple options for traversing.
+Many time I've encontered with the difficult task of traverse a object with nested properties by filtering some of them using a single function, so a `traverse-json` solves this using multiple options for traversing.

+## Mutation

+For mutation this library is part of [mutant-json](https://github.com/rubeniskov/mutant-json) which wraps this `traverse-json` to take the advantages of filtering options.

 ## Installation